It's Time to Put Batavia Families and Schools Ahead of Corporate Tax Breaks

 The Problem

-Batavia village council approved tax abatements for over 1,200 new homes and apartments—100% tax breaks for 15 years.
+The Batavia Village Council approved tax abatements for over 1,200 new homes and apartments—100% tax breaks for 15 years.
 That means developers pay almost no property taxes while using our schools, fire department, and roads.

-If everything is built out and fully abated as indicated, this will cost Batavia schools an estimated $40 million over 15 years.
+If everything is built out and fully abated as indicated, this will cost the Batavia Local School District (BLSD) an estimated $40 million over 15 years.
 Luxury apartments will divert another estimated $10 million.
-Our fire department will lose an estimated $9-10 million.
+The Clermont Joint Fire & EMS District (CJFED) will lose an estimated $9-10 million.
 That's teachers we can't hire, AP classes cut, fire trucks we can't buy, and the difference between excellence and mediocrity.

 The Path Forward